Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Do Cats Hear?

-The eardrum is in the middle ear, along with small bones called ossicles.
-In response to the funneled sound waves, these ossicles vibrate.
+The triangular-shaped outer ear is called the pinna or pinnae in the plural form.
+It captures sound waves and pushes them down the ear canal.
+The eardrum and small bones called ossicles are in the middle ear.
+In response to the funneled sound waves, the ossicles vibrate.
 The vibrations move to the inner ear, which then sends electrical signals to the brain to be identified.

 The inner ear is also responsible for the cat’s balance.
-The inner ear contains the vestibular system that enables cats to orient themselves.
-This means an ear infection can cause cats to become off-balance and may also affect their hearing.
+It contains the vestibular system that enables cats to orient themselves.
+Therefore, an ear infection can cause them to become off-balance and affect their hearing.

 A cat’s pinnae can move independently of one another.
 When cats hear sounds, they can rotate their pinnae toward the source of the sound and increase their hearing by up to 20%.
 Each ear can rotate up to 180 degrees to pinpoint even the quietest sound.